Arion vulgaris (Spanish slug)

 No warning system is available for A. vulgaris.
 However, in habitats that have been undisturbed for at least 2 years, A. vulgaris often occurs in high numbers and is likely to cause damage.

-The nematode Phasmarhabditis hermaphrodita (Rhabditidae) is an effective biocontrol agent for many slug species (Wilson et al., 1993; Glen et al., 1996).
-Juvenile A. vulgaris are highly susceptible to P. hermaphrodita, but larger specimens are not susceptible (B Speiser, FiBL, Frick, Switzerland, unpublished data).
+The nematode Phasmarhabditis hermaphrodita (Rhabditidae) is a moderately effective biocontrol agent for many slug species (Wilson et al., 1993; Glen et al., 1996).
+Juvenile A. vulgaris are susceptible to P. hermaphrodita, but larger specimens are not (B Speiser, FiBL, Frick, Switzerland, unpublished data).

 Chinese ducks are successfully used to control slugs in horticultural crops (B Grimm, Institute of Zoology, Graz, Austria, personal communication; B Speiser, FiBL, Frick, Switzerland) but their use is limited by the labour requirement of herd management.
 If ducks swallow A. vulgaris, they need access to water to clean their beaks (Sulzberger, 1996).
 The successful use of ducks for control of snails is described by Sakovich (1996).